YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 Due to possible presence of logic variables in various ways shown above, the concept of a list in a relational program is more general than the concept of a ground list.
 We call them _logic lists_, for which we now define a type.

 Observe that for cases 1-4, we have some knowledge about the structure of the list: we know whether it is empty or not because there is a top level constructor to inspect.
 We call such logic lists _guarded_.
-But for case 5,  we have no idea about the structure of the list for there is no top level constructor to provide a clue : we call it a _pure logic list_.
+But for case 5,  we have no idea about the structure of the list for there is no top level constructor to provide a clue : we call it a _pure logic list_, which is just a logic variable.
 This is an important distinction needed for typing logic lists, and we formalize it as follows:

 ```ebnf